jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 On Korean Protestants.

 *Conservative Korean Protestants are not aware of how fundamentalist and marginal they are.
 The Americans that brought Protestantism to Korea were fundamentalist.
-The danger in inter-religious dialogue is when people start to say, "you are wrong," even if this is true.
+The danger in inter-religious dialogue is when people start to say, "I am right and you are wrong."
 Fundamentalists are sure they know everything.
 This is very dangerous.*

 <p style="text-align: center;">*</p>